WA9ONY/Pico-RP2040/README.md

 <HR>
 <P align="center"><A HREF="#P16">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#P18">--&gt;</A></P>

-# Project 17: Arduino Micorocontrollers Web Editor IDEs
+# Project 17: Arduino Micorocontrollers IDEs

 <p align="center"><img width="960" height="540" src="/Images/ArduinnoIDEsS.png"></p>

 The above screenshot shows the three Arduino IDEs open on an Ubuntu computer.
+The far left is the Web Editor, upper right corner is IDE V1,8.19 and bottom left corner is IDE 2.0.3.
+All three IDEs have the example Blink sketch loaded.

-+ The three versions of Arduino IDEs Linux computer.
++ The three versions of Arduino IDEs on an [Ubuntu Linux](/Images/UbuntuS.png) computer.
   + Web editor needs the Arduino Create Agent installed to communicate to the Arduino board.
     + Need to have an Arduino account (no cost).
     + To use the Arduino Cloud the free Cloud account provides 100 MBytes of storage.